Seminar & Field Program 2022 - Manizales, Colombia

 This interdisciplinary seminar is designed to prepare students for their in-country residence experience.
-Students will examine the history, culture, politics and geography of the Yucatan and Mexico and their place within Latin American.
+Students will examine the history, culture, politics and geography of Manizales and Colombia and their place within Latin American.
 Issues dealing with cross-cultural communication and the challenges and rewards of the international living experience will be examined.
 Students will also be guided through the design of individual field projects that they will carry out during their residence experience in May and June.

-The Center for Latin American Studies underwrites a large part of this program—roundtrip airfare, room and board with the host family, and traveler’s insurance are covered by the Center.
-Students are responsible for the cost of three credits summer tuition (2016 cost approximately $2,350 with Pitt fees), visa fees and all other incidentals.
+The Center for Latin American Studies underwrites a large part of this program—roundtrip airfare, room and board, and traveler’s insurance are covered by the Center.
+Students are responsible for the cost of six credits of summer tuition, visa fees and all other incidentals.

 - Candidates are required to be full time, degree seeking undergraduates (from any discipline) maintaining a minimum of a 2.75 grade point average.
 Freshmen, sophomores, juniors or seniors who possess the necessary skills and disposition are welcome apply.